-Located in Limassol center, this corner building was abandoned and semi destroyed until recently.
-Influenced by the local urban architectural style of the time, it comprises a ground level floor for commercial use and an upper level floor apartment, with its main entrance on the side road.
-Its distinctive “ship-like” shape is due, in good part, to the special urban planning of the specific area.
+Located in Limassol’s historic center, this corner building from the 1950s lay abandoned and semi-destroyed until recently.
+Influenced by the local urban architecture style of the time, it comprises a ground floor level for commercial use and an upper level apartment, with a main entrance on the side road.
+Its distinctive ‘ship-like’ shape is mainly due to the peculiar urban planning of the specific area.

-The design study of the ground floor involved the conversion of the preexisting space to a multi-use cultural space.
-The demolition and subsequent removal of all later additions was a priority, in order to reveal the original architecture of the building.
-Thus, we concluded that some elements should be preserved, not only for aesthetic reasons, but also as a respectful choice for the building’s history.
-Specifically, we restored and maintained the 20x20cm yellow shaded terrazzo style mosaic tiles, a material that was widely used in Cyprus at the.
-As the same material is found in all the ground pillars, the visual and conceptual link with a foregone modernity is augmented.
+The design study of the ground floor involved its conversion into a multi-use cultural space.
+The demolition and subsequent removal of all later additions was considered a priority in order to reveal the original architecture of the building.
+Moreover, we concluded that some of the elements had to be preserved not only for aesthetic reasons but also to reflect the building’s history.
+Specifically, the 20x20cm yellow shaded terrazzo style mosaic tiles that were widely used in Cyprus in those days were maintained and restored.
+As the same material is found in all the ground columns, the visual and conceptual link with a foregone modernity is enhanced.

-Furthermore, the whole interior space turned into an open space area and modern facilities were added.
-Concerning the large display windows, all of them were replaced in order to support the new function of the space.
-The diffusion of sunlight into the interior permits it to act as the main factor of transformation inside a neutral interior.
-The original steel frame was kept in place where possible and painted in a dark blue shade.
+The ground floor interior space was turned into an open space area and modern facilities were added.
+All of the large display windows were replaced in order to support the new function of the space.
+The diffusion of daylight into the space permits it to act as the main factor of transformation of a neutral interior.
+The original steel frame of the windows was kept in place where possible and painted in a dark blue shade.

-The unrestricted view from the inside to the outside was the main purpose of our proposed layout.
-Given the building’s location, it was essential that the tenant would be engaged by the area’s rich cultural history.
+The unrestricted view from the inside was the main purpose of our proposed layout.
+Given the building’s location, it was essential for the tenant to be able to enjoy the area’s rich cultural setting.

-At the entrance, where the staircase is found, we took advantage of the symmetrical window glass element, another past element of urban architecture, in order to create a colorful light effect that intensively reaches the living room.
-Depending on the time of day, the interior is overfilled with a bright light of yellow/orange shade, vividly transforming its restored architectural elements.
+Taking advantage of the symmetrical window glass element (another local urban architecture element of the time) located at the entrance where the staircase is found, a colorful lighting effect was created that intensely reaches the living room.
+Depending on the time of day, the interior is filled with a bright yellow/orange light, which vividly transforms the restored architectural elements.